ssMaritime.com - Enter a world of Classic Passenger Liners

 Some time ago, Dr. Reuben Goossens discovered a number of ships which he had already started and they were either close to being completed or they needed to be finished, and a few still required quite some work to be done be completed.
 Of course none of these were listed on the ssmaritime Index.
 Thus with my assistance myself and Reuben have been able to bring the last added ships online, for as I would not have been able to do this all by myself, due to my lack of knowledge.
 S.E.

-There are some emails/letters online and they can be found on Dear Mr. Goossensof course there was also one, from Buckingham Palace which I could not publish for obvious privacy reasions.
+There are many emails/letters thanking Reuben online, and they can be found on Dear Mr. Goossensof course there was also one, from Buckingham Palace which we could not publish for obvious privacy reasions.
 Reuben.

 In Conclusion by Dr. Goossens: